Saju159/YTMediaTool/README.md

  - SMLD saves a download history to the home directory of your system (~/YTMediaTool/SMLD_History.txt).
  - SMLD adds metadata to the downloaded songs either from the input file or the Music Brainz API.
  - SMLD gives download rate as SPM (Songs Per Minute).
+ - You can select your library file structure in the settings.
+For best results "/ARTIST/SONG" format is recommended as it produces the most consistant results.
 #### SMLD Page (Primary)
 SMLD works with Spotify, iTunes and Youtube Music.
  - SMLD destination folder is the base folder where SMLD starts building the folder structure selected in the settings.